RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 Bingo.
 On the USB stick was a clip from Lost in Translation with the word "serenity" embedded in the ending.
 This would be a keyword used later in the plot.

 This puzzle sidequest worked really well.
 One mistake I made was not tying the final clue to the main plot significantly enough.
-Nevertheless, there was clearly a lot of intrinsic utility from just solving the puzzles themselves.
-I was careful not to make the puzzles too difficult, because the goal was to facilitate communication between players (and advance the plot) rather than being an IQ test.
+But players clearly got a lot of intrinsic utility from just solving the puzzles.
+I was careful not to make the puzzles too difficult, because the goal was to facilitate communication between players (and advance the plot) -- not an IQ test.

 ## ⛰️ The Story

+Above I have explained the mechanics of the game.
+So how did things actually go down?

+In the first stage of the game, there was a honeymoon period where engineers and labellers got along.
+Both sets of players were enjoying the experience of ordering items off the Kobashi E-Store.
+And both sets of players were still laughing about the celebrity phone calls a few days earlier.

+Things changed when the swag arrived.
+I set up two separate chats for labellers and engineers, on the premise that the puzzles they had to solve were specific to their groups.
+This was true - there was a labeller puzzle and an engineer puzzle - but I was actually preparing for the revelation.
+Because at this stage, labellers had not suspected that the pay arrangement was unequal...

+The first signs of suspicion came when one of the engineers Mikkel posted a picture of Ferro Roches on the general chat.
+This was suspicious to the labellers, who could only afford energy drinks.
+But equal pay from Natasha and Nishant.

+Another source of tension came when the training data changed from innocuous jobs like cats vs dogs, and muffins vs chihuahuas, to labelling military data.
+Many of the labellers refused to label the data given the contents.
+But interestingly they did not convey the type of data to the engineers.
+The engineers could only see that the model accuracy had dropped, and so many punished labellers for this.

+The combination of suspicious Ferror Roches, and low payouts -- alongside a little push from me saying to labellers they could discuss compensation (video clip) -- led labellers to finally share their pay with each other.
+The labellers soon realized that one engineer (Mikkel) was screwing them over majorly and paying them a lot less!

+(Mikkel promotion / sam watts promotion)

+The first strategy from the labellers was to information gather from the general chat.
+Engineers stayed tight-lipped:

+Eventually the labellers let slip that they knew what was happening.
+The engineers did not back down:

+And privately they expressed their disdain:

+Labellers then made a demand...

+Engineers did not respond.
+Labellers confirmed a strike:

+Strike continued for two days.
+Engineers tried to open up back-channels to convince labellers.
+No good.

+Eventually plot development -> deliberately mislabel.

+Crashed the machines...

+Final event: find hiroshi whererabouts. london.

+award ceremony...

 ## Work Mini-Game